ve280/code-check/p3/README.md

 The correctness score depends on how many test cases you pass on JOJ.

 #### JOJ Test Cases
-There are in total 340 cases, each one is worth 0.25.
+There are in total 6 pretest cases and some hidden cases.

 ## Coding style [15 points]